Livin' That CALI415 Life

 Absolutely.

-If you are driving someone else's car and you leave it empty, or if you have two vehicles per family and you drive them both, they're familiar
+If you are driving someone else's car and you leave it empty.
+Or do you have two vehicles per family and you drive them both?

 Put the gas pump in the car, put the locking mechanism on, clean the windows, keep yourself busy, buy a Snickers bar, come back out, it's done.